belav/csharpier/README.md

 Currently CSharpier only supports being passed a directory to recursively scan for .cs files.
 If a directory is not supplied, it will use the current directory.

-### --validate
+### --fast
-CSharpier supports validating the changes it made to a file.
+CSharpier validates the changes it makes to a file.
 It does this by comparing the syntax tree before and after formatting, but ignoring any whitespace trivia in the syntax tree.
 If a file fails validation, CSharpier will output the lines that differ.
 If this happens it indicates a bug in CSharpier's code.
+This validation may be skipped by passing the --fast argument.

 An example of CSharpier finding a file that failed validation.
 ```